Link to Facebook

 Also, keep in mind that there is a depreciation recapture tax.
 You may have benefited from the property’s depreciation, which reduces the rental’s taxable income while holding a rental property.
 You will, however, owe taxes on the entire value of depreciation charges claimed for the course of your possession of the property.
 The depreciation of personal property can also be considered as a tax deduction, as it reduces the taxable income from the rental property.

-The IRS will notice the depreciation deductions you took when you sell your rental property, and it will want part of that money back.
+The IRS will notice the depreciation deductions you took when you sold your rental property and will want part of that money back.
 Depreciation recapture is what it’s called, and it might be a costly shock to unsuspecting property owners.
-The longer you own the property the more depreciation you have used.
+The longer you own the property, the more depreciation you have used.
 For more detailed information on how to handle rental property depreciation, you can review IRS Publication 946: How to depreciate property.

 What are the tax implications of owning a rental property?